-Under this view, gains in reasoning do not come only from larger models.
-They also depend on better adaptation schemes, stronger inference-time control, and tighter feedback loops between training and inference~\citep{XU2025101370}.
+\paragraph{Takeaway} Gains in reasoning depend on better adaptation schemes, stronger inference-time control, and tighter feedback loops between training and inference~\citep{XU2025101370}.
 Rich, task-relevant context can matter as much as parameter count: Retrieval augmentation can enable a smaller language model to outperform a larger one on knowledge-intensive queries by grounding answers in an external knowledge base~\citep{2023atlas}.
 Train-time improvements based on SFT face a bottleneck: Collecting large-scale, high-quality human annotations for instruction-tuning datasets is expensive.
-This is why rapid progress has concentrated in domains with automatic verification, where models can generate reasoning trajectories and filter them through checkers to create reliable training data without a human-in-the-loop.
+This is why rapid progress has concentrated in domains with automatic verification.

-The field is also shifting from scaling primarily during training to scaling at inference.
-The premise is that simply enlarging the pretraining corpus is no longer sufficient to unlock the next jump in capability.
-Instead, researchers increasingly allocate more compute at inference to support deeper, more deliberate reasoning.
-Because multi-step reasoning typically requires multiple forward passes, improving step-level reliability and strengthening the components in Eq.~(\ref{eq:reasoning}) is often more cost-effective than increasing model size.
+The field is also shifting from scaling during training to scaling at inference.
+Simply enlarging the pretraining corpus is no longer sufficient to unlock the next jump in capability.
+Instead, researchers increasingly allocate more inference-time compute to support deeper, more deliberate reasoning.
+Because multi-step reasoning typically requires multiple forward passes, improving step-level reliability is often more cost-effective than increasing model size.

-Finally, domain evaluation is shifting toward expert-driven axes rather than correctness alone.
-Limited access to proprietary domain corpora, together with stringent requirements for faithfulness and traceability, further reinforces domain specialization as a distinct research direction, with methodological constraints that differ from general-purpose settings.